 LG 8,000 BTU Smart Window Air Conditioner (LW8017ERSM): Our Verdict

-Score: 8.5/10 — The LG LW8017ERSM delivers reliable cooling with Wi-Fi connectivity and energy efficiency in a surprisingly quiet package, making it an excellent choice for medium-sized rooms up to 340 square feet.
+The LG LW8017ERSM delivers reliable cooling with robust Wi-Fi connectivity and impressive energy efficiency in a surprisingly quiet package, earning an 8.5/10 and making it an excellent choice for medium-sized rooms up to 340 square feet.

-The LG LW8017ERSM represents the sweet spot in window air conditioners: powerful enough for most bedrooms and living spaces, yet energy-efficient enough to avoid shocking electric bills.
-With 8,000 BTU of cooling capacity, this unit can comfortably cool rooms between 300-340 square feet, making it ideal for standard-sized bedrooms, home offices, or small apartments.
+The LG LW8017ERSM represents the veritable sweet spot in the modern window air conditioner market: powerful enough to handle most standard bedrooms and living spaces, yet technologically advanced and energy-efficient enough to avoid shocking electric bills during the peak summer months.
+With 8,000 BTU of dedicated cooling capacity, this unit is engineered to comfortably cool rooms up to 340 square feet, making it an ideal climate control solution for standard-sized bedrooms, home offices, nurseries, or small studio apartments.
+In a market saturated with deafening, power-hungry legacy units, LG has taken a decidedly different approach, focusing on user experience, acoustic dampening, and seamless smart home integration.

-LG has also focused on energy efficiency with this model, earning it an ENERGY STAR certification with a 12.1 EER (Energy Efficiency Ratio).
-Combined with its relatively quiet operation and dual inverter technology, the LW8017ERSM offers a compelling package for anyone looking to upgrade from a basic window unit without breaking the bank.
+LG has also heavily emphasized energy efficiency with this particular model, earning it a prominent ENERGY STAR certification accompanied by a highly respectable 12.1 EER (Energy Efficiency Ratio).
+Combined with its relatively quiet operational acoustics and highly efficient rotary compressor design, the LW8017ERSM offers a compelling, well-rounded package.
+It is tailored for anyone looking to upgrade from a rattling, basic window unit without stepping into the complex and expensive realm of split-system HVAC.
+By bridging the gap between raw cooling power, acoustic comfort, and modern IoT connectivity, LG has created a window air conditioner that feels purpose-built for the contemporary smart home.

 Key Features

-Wi-Fi enabled with LG ThinQ app support, plus compatibility with Amazon Alexa and Google Assistant for voice control and remote operation from anywhere.
+Wi-Fi enabled out of the box with LG ThinQ app support, plus robust compatibility with Amazon Alexa and Google Assistant for comprehensive voice control and remote operation from anywhere with an internet connection.

-Efficiently cools spaces up to 340 square feet with three cooling speeds and three fan speeds for customizable comfort.
+Efficiently cools spaces up to 340 square feet with three distinct cooling speeds and three fan speeds, allowing for highly customizable comfort levels depending on the immediate environmental conditions.

-ENERGY STAR certified with 12.1 EER rating, helping reduce electricity costs while maintaining effective cooling performance.
+ENERGY STAR certified with an impressive 12.1 EER rating, actively helping to reduce electricity costs while maintaining highly effective and consistent cooling performance throughout the season.

-Operates at just 53 decibels on low setting, quieter than normal conversation, thanks to advanced compressor technology.
+Operates at just 53 decibels on the low setting, which is quieter than normal household conversation, thanks to advanced compressor isolation technology and an aerodynamic fan shroud design.

-Automatically resumes previous settings after power outages, eliminating the need to reprogram your preferences.
+Automatically resumes the exact previous settings after unexpected power outages, eliminating the frustration of needing to reprogram your preferences and ensuring comfort resumes uninterrupted.

-Programmable on/off timer lets you schedule cooling cycles to maximize energy savings and ensure comfort when needed.
+A fully programmable on/off timer lets you schedule specific cooling cycles to maximize energy savings and ensure absolute comfort precisely when it is needed most, day or night.

 Technical Specifications